cloudflare/cloudflare-docs/products/docs-engine/src/content/how-to-guides/migrate-a-product.md

 ## Step 1: Verify migration status

 The first thing you’ll want to do is make sure you know the current migration status of your product.
-The source of truth for this is the [migration table](https://github.com/cloudflare/cloudflare-docs#migration-progress).
+The source of truth for this is the [__Products__ table](https://github.com/cloudflare/cloudflare-docs#products).

-Most likely your project will be listed in the left-column of the table, but the `Content` column and `Prod` columns will be blank.
-This is good.
-It means your ready is ready to begin migration.

-You can view its corresponding `Test` column link to see what your project looks like now.
+If you don’t see your project listed in this table, then you’ll want to copy one of the directories inside `products/` and use it as the basis for your migration.

 ## Step 2: Set up local development